leahcrowe-DMF/Acoustic_data_processing/README.md

 *	Specify “Output CSV file”

     - remember to include “.csv” at the end
     - Name file as “deployment ID” + “-all_LFDCS_Mah3”
     -	Example: CCB01_01-all_LFDCS_Mah3.csv
+* For the clnb_gom9
+    - Narrowband only = True
+    - Broadband only = False

--	Specify “Maximum Mahalanobis distance filter” as 3
+*	Specify “Maximum Mahalanobis distance filter” as 3
-- OK
+* OK

 2. Run “LFDCS_to_Raven.R”
 -	Creates selection table of LFDCS detections for Raven